horiaomar25/SchoolStaffRecruitmentPlatform/README.md

 - Clear details on assigned schools, locations, and roles.
 - A personal work history log to build experience and credibility.

-Schools:
-- Ability to browse candidate profiles with qualifications and feedback.
-- Give recruiter their selection from the profile.
-- Access to a history of supply staff who have previously worked at their school.
-- Simplified feedback mechanism for supply staff performance.

 Recruiters:
 - Platform to manage schools clients and supply staff.